Dovydas Neverauskas: Hiroshima Toyo Carp

 On November 16, 2020, Neverauskas signed a one-year, $875,000 contract with the Hiroshima Toyo Carp of Nippon Professional Baseball (NPB) for the 2021 season.
 He made his NPB debut on May 30, 2021, taking the loss against the Chiba Lotte Marines.
 He only pitched in one game in total, he was unable to produce results in the farm team.
 Neverauskas returned to the U.S. on October 6, 2021, and released on November 1.

 Bonn Capitals

 On March 23, 2022, Neverauskas signed with the Bonn Capitals of the German Baseball-Bundesliga.
 The first inning he pitched in the Bundesliga was an immaculate inning.

-Frederick Atlantic League Team
+He won the national championship with the team, being the closer in the last game of the finals series against the Paderborn Untouchables.

+Spire City Ghost Hounds

-On February 27, 2023, Neverauskas signed with the Frederick Atlantic League Team in the Atlantic League of Professional Baseball.
+On February 27, 2023, Neverauskas signed with the Spire City Ghost Hounds of the Atlantic League of Professional Baseball (ALPB).
+In 26 games for Spire City, Neverauskas logged a 5.02 ERA with 28 strikeouts and 9 saves across 28 2/3 innings of work.

+Charros de Jalisco

+On November 2, 2023, Neverauskas was drafted by the Long Island Ducks in the Ghost Hounds dispersal draft.
+On February 23, 2024, prior to the start of the ALPB season, Neverauskas signed with the Charros de Jalisco of the Mexican League (LMB).
+In 34 appearances for Jalisco, he compiled a 1–3 record and 5.81 ERA with 17 strikeouts across 31 innings pitched.
+Neverauskas was released by the Charros on April 3, 2025.
+However, he re-signed with Jalisco on May 18.